neilm-fourjs/njm_demo/gbc/README.md

   * Created a custom toolbar to show data from two custom labels
   * Changed toolbar items to be img and text on same line
   * CSS based layouter - tiled groups in a [VH]Box
+  * A Genero style to have the 'comment' appear as 'placeholder' text in a field
 5. GWC-JS Customizations - CSS
   * Customized the colours
   * Removed the sidebar